sandersaares/DocumentAuthoring/docs/Content.md

 # Tables

 Use HTML for tables.

-Enclose tables in `figure` tags for automatic numbering.
+Enclose tables in `figure` tags and provide a caption using `figcaption` to enable automatic numbering.

 ```html
 <figure>